 Club Mission & History

 Founded on March 11, 1908, the original Faculty Club was in the Arboretum and burned to the ground in the 1960's.
-The new and current building was built with a $1,000,000.00 contribution from the Lucie Stern Foundation and allocated by the fund Trustee, Walter A. Haas.
-Mr. Haas was the Board Chairman of Levi Strauss & Co.
+The new and current building was built with a $1,000,000.00 contribution from the Lucie Stern Foundation.
 The building was designed by San Francisco architect Edward B. Page and the two level structure covers a surface area of 26,000 square feet.
 It was dedicated on Oct.
 1, 1965 in an informal ceremony presided by University President, Wallace Sterling.